Goshido/android-vulkan/docs/scene.md

 }
 ```

 `_count` contains number of rigid body components after sweep test.
 The `_bodies` field contains an array with [_RigidBodyComponent_](./rigid-body-component.md) object which passed sweep test.
-Note you **MUST NOT** rely on `_bodies` array length beause it could be bigger than actual number of results for performance reasons.
+Note you **MUST NOT** rely on `_bodies` array length because it could be bigger than actual number of results for performance reasons.
 The indexing is from `1` to be consistent with _Lua_ conventions.

 **Parameters:**